 Who’s to blame for this mess: Dirck de Lint is not the Dutch actor of almost exactly the same name, nor is he related to well-known Canadian author Charles de Lint (except maybe in some very distant and completely unresearched way, because it’s not that common a name).
-He is a large anthropoid of the sort common to North America, is a very minor scholar on fountain pens, if you can believe it, and fancies that he’d like to one day make a name for himself in writing like at least one other person with the same last name.
+He is a large anthropoid of the sort common to North America, is a very minor scholar on fountain pens, if you can believe it, and fancies that he’d like to one day make as much of a name for himself in writing as at least one other person with the same last name.

 It should be noted too that Dirck de Lint has never written about Dirck de Lint in the third person quite as much as he has done in these two short paragraphs, and he’s not entirely comfortable with the exercise.
 The remainer of this page will thus shift back into a more companionable first-person voice.

 What’s happening here: The writing at which I would like to make a name for myself is, mainly, Horror.
 Not the gore-based sort (although there’s no absolute injunction against spurting fluids, unlikely growths, and unpleasant transfixings) but rather the sort of horror that lies under the heading of “weird.”
 This has been described as bringing about the sensation of discovering that everything in your house has been replaced with a duplicate; less a yelping jump than a persistent qualm.
 This breed of Horror tends to overlap with Fantasy, so one may expect to find my name stuck on things of that genre as well.
 Thanks to a childhood spent sucking up Star Wars, H.G.
 Wells and H. Beam Piper (with a finishing dose of William Gibson when he was the Next Big Thing), there is some dabbling in SF as well, but an inability to keep ahead of any given technological development curve means the S is more likely to stand for “Speculative” than “Science.”